-Chinese Super League Side Guangzhou Evergrande Tables €65m Offer for Barcelona Forward Malcom
+Report: Guangzhou Evergrande offers €65m for Malcom

 Valverde's current front three of Lionel Messi, Luis Suarez and Ousmane Dembele already have 34 goals between them this season, so it looks like Malcom may be restricted to cameo appearances for the rest of the season.

-Malcom was close to joining Roma in the summer before Barcelona hijacked his move at the eleventh hour.
+Malcom was close to joining Roma in the summer before Barcelona hijacked his move at the 11th hour.